 Now, widespread agreement exists across the healthcare industry that value-based payment is the way to go, even if there isn't yet consensus on how to get there.
-The payment transformation is unlikely to stop despite congressional efforts to repeal the Affordable force behind the growth of value-based payment - because support for value-based payment crosses party lines and the issue is separate from the law's disputed health insurance marketplace provisions.
+The payment transformation is unlikely to stop even if Congress repeals all or parts of the Affordable Care Act (ACA) - a major force behind the growth of value-based payment - because support for value-based payment crosses party lines and the issue is separate from the law's disputed health insurance marketplace provisions.